 - a.
 What was your department's decision process?
 Who was involved?
 How was equity considered? - b.
 How was your Equity Manager involved in the budget process?
 How was your departmental Equity Team and/or Community Budget Advisory Committee involved in the process? - c.
-Who will bear the burden of a proposed spending reduction or program cut?
+If reductions are proposed, who will bear the burden of a proposed spending reduction or program cut?
 What are the demographics of participants and staff directly impacted by a budget reduction? - d.
-How did you determine how to spend any additional funding?
+If proposing increased funding or new funding, how did you determine how to spend any additional funding?
 Is increased funding being allocated to target disparities? - e.
 If General Fund resources are significantly reallocated, how did you make that determination?
 What are the impacts of the reallocation on services, program outcomes, and equity?
 How were equity principles considered in the reallocation?